 - You’ve got to be 100% on board.
 This might sound a little woo-woo, but I’ve seen time and time again that families struggle and kids throw tantrums or exhibit other behavior issues if everyone in the household isn’t completely committed to GAPS.
 Our kids know when we’re ambivalent or anxious about things.
 When they sense that both parents are on board and are presenting a united front, the transition to GAPS goes much, much smoother.

 Don’t underestimate how valuable your support and commitment to the GAPS Diet is.
 Not only for your kids, but also for your partner.
 The early adjustment to GAPS is just that, a big adjustment, and a dramatic change to your lifestyle.
 Even if you’re not in charge of the food preparation, it’s important that you educate yourself enough to be comfortable as a cheerleader for your kids while they’re following GAPS.
-If you want to see what’s possible when it comes to healing on the GAPS Diet, check out the GAPS Stories book, and my Pinterest board with GAPS success stories that I’ve collected from around the Internet.
+If you want to see what’s possible when it comes to healing on the GAPS Diet, check out the GAPS Stories book.

 Feel free to drop me a line later to tell me how it was all worth it! 😉